 Further links: TV at a glance

 TV is cultural glue.
 People love talking about TV, off- and online, almost as much as they love watching it.
-The advent of 2-screening has seen TV become even more magnetic.
+The advent of multi-screening has seen TV become even more magnetic.
 Many of us now share a virtual sofa with the world and having a second screen to hand enables us to give live, online reaction to TV via social media; uploading pastiches to YouTube, joining TV-related Facebook groups, and airing opinions on Twitter.

 - 40% of primetime tweets are about TV, says Twitter

 - TV advertising creates the most additional Word of Mouth for brands, 51% in total.
 At least 90% of these brand conversations take place offline (Thinkbox POETIC 2013)

 We all know that TV makes people do things, from voting for our favourite reality contestant to ordering something online, and the advancement of technology has made it even easier to respond to television.
 Driving viewers to do something (increasingly online) is now a key objective for many advertisers.